|The BEST pictures from Soviet bases in the GDR

 A collection of Soviet emblems follows.
 This mural contributes greatly to the uniqueness of Vogelsang in the panorama of Soviet bases!

-Close by, it is possible to find scant remains of other propaganda gears, like a three-steps stand for speaking, a board for a mural, now totally fallen and not visible, and another stand in the shape of a Red Banner flag made in concrete.
+Close by, it is possible to find scant remains of other propaganda gears, like a three-steps stand for speaking, a bigger one in the shape of a Red Banner flag made in concrete and bricks, and an adjoining painted mural with planes, ships and soldiers.
 Unique!

-A painted portrait of a Mirage 2000 can be spotted on the back of a fence wall not far north from the mural of the Soviet triumphs, close to a watchtower.
+A painted portrait of a Mirage 2000 was made on the back of a fence wall not far north from the mural of the Soviet triumphs, close to a watchtower.
 A data sheet in cyrillic alphabet is painted besides, and another aircraft is visible on another part of the wall.

 Pretty curious about the choice of the Mirage, among all ‘enemy aircraft’ of Western powers.
 May be this was just the beginning of a gallery of portraits?
 As of 2019, I could not find this any more, maybe it is now gone.

 As a matter of fact, this corner of the base is now close to an area to the north end of the base, where demolition works have stricken hard, flattening huge lots once occupied by many more buildings.